 I’ve decided to consolidate all these aspects of myself and what I am passionate about and see how it all goes.
 I’m pretty confident you’re going to enjoy what develops over the next few months.
 So make sure you’re subscribed to my newsletter HERE and you won’t miss a single post.
 I promise. 🙂

 And now for the promised banana bread recipe.
 One of the things I’m really into is creative cooking and baking.
+I’ve even thought about attending some Truffle Nation Delhi baking classes!
+Banana bread is as complicated as my baking gets at the minute, but I’d really like to improve my skills!
 Sometimes, I make super healthy, super good for you stuff, and sometimes I make just really yummy fun food.
 Everything in moderation, including moderation.

 Also, I have recently invested in some exciting new appliances for my kitchen so I cannot wait to put them to use!
 Which reminds me, I buy most of my kitchen appliances from Macy’s so if you are tempted to invest in some new things for your kitchen I would definitely recommend taking a look at their website for some inspiration.
 I was even lucky enough to find a macys coupon online so I managed to get a discount on my new appliances.
 I love saving money so I was absolutely delighted that I was able to use a promo code.